-SAGITER contributes to respond to certain priorities of the new strategy of the European political - Europe 2020 Strategy - about:

-- a) Improving training based on the acquisition of knowledge in a professional environment.
+SAGITER contributes to respond to certain priorities of the new strategy of the European political - Europe 2020 Strategy - about a) Improving training based on the acquisition of knowledge in a professional environment.

-b) protection of biodiversity and the development of agriculture that respects the
+b) protection of biodiversity and the development of agriculture that respects the environment, promoting the exchange of best practices.

-In this work is proposed an itinerary of training of trainers based on the application of methodological tools (ways of valorisation and transmission methods) for recovery and training in agroecological knowledge
+In this work is proposed an Itinerary Of training of trainers based on the application of methodological tools (ways of valorisation and transmission methods) for recovery and training in agroecological knowledge